 Rates by credit score

 Insurance companies often use credit scores as a factor for calculating premiums, which is true for both USAA and Allstate.
-However, if you live in Massachusetts, Hawaii or California, credit score use as a determining factor is disallowed.
+However, if you live in Massachusetts, Michigan, Hawaii or California, credit score use as a determining factor is disallowed.
 The chart below shows the average annual premium for full coverage insurance with either poor, average, good or excellent credit ratings.

 |Car insurance company||Poor||Average||Good||Excellent|